American University of Sharjah: Model United Nations

-International exchange programs

-The Office of International Exchange Programs was established to provide AUS students and faculty with exchange opportunities, including sending and hosting visiting scholars, aiding faculty members in arranging international study tours, developing exchange agreements with universities around the world, and achieving membership in the top global exchange consortia.
+Office of International Exchange Programs

-The Office of International Exchange Programs works with AUS students who wish to study at universities in other countries either for a semester or a year.
+The Office of International Exchange Programs was established to allow its students and faculty to send and host visiting scholars.
+The program works with the students who wish to study at universities in other countries either for a semester or a year.
 The office also facilitates the admission of international students coming to AUS to study.

-In addition to facilitating student exchanges and study abroad, the AUS Office of International Exchange Programs also administers processes enabling faculty-led study tours, visiting scholars, visiting guests and delegations, tuition exchange programs, and the dissemination of information regarding international scholarships and internships.
+The Office of International Exchange Programs also administers processes enabling faculty-led study tours, visiting scholars, visiting guests, and delegations regarding international scholarships and internships.